“Every step of life shows much caution is required.”

 It took some time, and much prodding, but they eventually decided that the room was safe.
 They checked the water for poison, excessive temperature, or anything else but found nothing.
 Firi’s spells similarly revealed no poisons or contact dangers of any kind on the cloth or stone in the room.
 They also checked that they could open the door if it was closed.

 After that they decided it would be foolish not to use the room for its intended purpose.
-Who knew how the dungeon would react if they did their business elsewhere after being exquisitely obvious about the room’s purpose.
+Who knew how the dungeon would react if they did their business elsewhere after the dungeon being exquisitely obvious about the room’s purpose.

 Since Zidaun was not wholly reliant on his own senses it was determined that he should go first, in case of any danger.
 All went well and nothing unusual occurred.
 He used the available cloth squares and then washed his hands dried them and left.